aniketsingh10/laptop_price_predictor/README.md

   <li>Warranty</li>
   <li>Price</li>
 </ul>
-So we extract the data from 7 pages so our dataset now consists of the information the 168 different laptops. <br>
+So we extract the data from laptops.csv pages so our dataset now consists of the information the 1303 different laptops. <br>
-Link to my article: https://towardsdatascience.com/learn-web-scraping-in-15-minutes-27e5ebb1c28e

 # Feature Engineering
 We go through all the features one by one and keep adding new features.
 I have made the following changes and created new variables: